gabrielasare/gabrielasare/README.md

 - 👋 Hi, I’m Gabriel Asare
-- 👀 I’m interested in software engineering and mobile app development
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning mobile app development
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on AI
+- 💞️ I’m looking to collaborate on ...
-- 📫 gnanaasare@gmail.com
+- 📫gabekwekuasare@gmail.com

 <!---
 gabrielasare/gabrielasare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.